hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-unsteady.md

 ## Run Telemac2d Unsteady

-Go to the configuration folder of the local TELEMAC installation (e.g., `~/telemac/v8p2/configs/`) and launch the environment (e.g., `pysource.openmpi.sh` - use the same as for compiling TELEMAC).
+Go to the configuration folder of the local TELEMAC installation (e.g., `~/telemac/v8p2/configs/`) and load the environment (e.g., `pysource.openmpi.sh` - use the same as for compiling TELEMAC).

 ```
 cd ~/telemac/v8p2/configs